BraJCaz/CECS427Assignment2/README.md

 python ./graph_analysis.py homophily.gml --plot P --verify_homophily

-# Finally, we read our graph file
+# Finally, we read our graph file because we must also read our balanced_graph.gml, plot the graph and verify that the graph is balanced.